 Solar Decathlon is the Olympics of sustainable architecture in which university teams from around the world compete to build prototypes of highly sustainable homes.

-Solar Decathlon Europe 2014 edition Italy is represented by team Rhome, mutidisciplinare a group of students, researchers and professors from the University of Roma Tre led by architect Chiara Tonelli.
+In the Solar Decathlon Europe 2014 edition, Italy is represented by the RhOME team, a multidisciplinary group of students, researchers and professors from the Roma Tre University led by architect Chiara Tonelli.

 The constant increase of the world population, climate change, land consumption, are problems with which future generations will have to deal, now is the time to find "sustainable new ways" to live.